 You may also be required to meet an education requirement, like having a GED.
 You may need to have your Class D license for a specific period of time before even applying to become a heavy haul truck driver.

-Pass the CDL Test and Obtain CDL License
+Pass the CDL test and obtain your license

 Once you’ve secured your CDL permit and held it for the minimum length of time, you can apply for your CDL license.
 This will require you to pass a test that includes an academic test and road driving test.

 The CDL test is not the only test you’ll need to pass.
-You will also need to pass the Federal Motor Carrier’s safety regulations test.
-This test will test your vision and you must pass a thorough drug test.
+You’ll go through a medical evaluation that takes your vision, blood pressure, and health history into account.
+Then you must pass a thorough drug screening before you start driving.

 It’s difficult to begin your career as a truck driver if you have zero experience.
 More often than not, heavy haul trucking companies will require you to have experience driving trucks before they are comfortable giving you a heavy haul or oversized trucking job.
 However, you can use a conventional trucking job as a stepping stone.